connervieira/Predator/docs/INSTALL.md

 SUBSYSTEM=="usb", ATTR{idVendor}=="0403", ATTR{idProduct}=="6015", GROUP="plugdev", MODE="0666"

 ```

-After creating the preceding file, unplug and reconnect your FT232H module.
+After creating the udev rules file, reload with: `sudo udevadm control --reload-rules; sudo udevadm trigger`
+You may need to unplug and re-connect your FT232H GPIO module for the changes to take affect.

+If you enounter permissions errors from the GPIO module libraries, you may need to add yourself to the `plugdev` group: `sudo usermod -aG plugdev "$(whoami)"`